Salem Congregation: A Brief History

 With the addition of more churches as members of Salem Congregation and the consequent increase of individual members, the concept of a congregation council grew unwieldy.
 Yet another substantive organizational change was called for, the latest one to date.
 Both the Charter and Rules and Regulations were amended in 1981.
 The cumbersome name of “Congregation of United Brethren of Salem and Its Vicinity” now gave way to simply “Salem Congregation.”
 Individual members were now represented through the Central Elders and Central Trustees elected at congregation councils of the member churches.

-Today, Salem Congregation consists of 13 member Moravian churches: Ardmore, Bethesda, Calvary, Christ, Fairview, Fries Memorial, Home, Konnoak Hills, Messiah, Immanuel New Eden, Pine Chapel, St. Philips and Trinity.
+Today, Salem Congregation consists of 12 member Moravian churches: Ardmore, Calvary, Christ, Fairview, Fries Memorial, Home, Konnoak Hills, Messiah, Immanuel New Eden, Pine Chapel, St. Philips, and Trinity.
 It serves a vital role in the ministry of the Moravian Church through its union services, including the Watchnight Service, Great Sabbath Service of Music, Easter Sunrise Service, and Anniversary Lovefeast.
 It has stewardship of the properties entrusted to it.
-Most of the old Salem Town Lot has been sold, but Salem Congregation still holds title to Salem Square, the Brothers House, old and new Boys Schools, the Community Store, old St. Phillips Church, the Archives House, and “God’s Acre” Salem Moravian Graveyard.
-In addition it holds title in trust to the land on which its member churches are located, including the old Salem church, now known for well more than a century as Home Moravian Church.
+Most of the old Salem Town Lot has been sold, but Salem Congregation still holds title to Salem Square, the Brothers House, both Boys Schools, the Community Store (aka T. Bagge Merchant), Moravian Book and Gift Store, the original St. Phillips Church and Graveyard, Second St. Philips Graveyard, Vorsteher’s House, the Archie K Davis Archives, and “God’s Acre” Salem Moravian Graveyard.
+In addition it holds title in trust to the land on which its member churches are located, including the first Salem church, now known for well more than two centuries as Home Moravian Church.

 Excerpts from history written by Richard W. Starbuck